-We’re expected to manage 7 classes of homework and tests, be in all the different clubs the school offers plus sports practice and games.
+We’re expected to manage 7 classes of homework and tests.
+Be in all the different clubs the school offers plus sports practice and games.
 That sounds like a lot but try adding a job and any clubs outside of the school.
 This is all stressful and it shows.
-We have kids not eating cause they feel they don’t have time, kids having anxiety attacks and hallucinating and even kids committing suicide or cutting all because they are so stressed out.
+We have kids not eating cause they feel they don’t have time. kids having anxiety attacks and hallucinating.
+Even kids committing suicide all because they are so stressed out.
 Why do we put so much stress on these kids?
-Is it because we think its going to help them later in life or because we want the school to look good, on standardized tests and sports?
+Is it because you think its going to help them later in life.
+Or because we want the school to look good, on standardized tests and sports?

-- Parents stop expecting your kids to be perfect.
+1. Parents stop expecting your kids to be perfect.
 They aren’t and they deal with enough without thinking you don’t love them because they can’t be the best.

-- Stop pressuring them to do everything.
+2. Stop pressuring them to do everything.
 If they aren’t athletic don’t try making them be.
 You can make them try it once but after that let it be their choice.

-- Teachers make yourselves approachable.
+4. Teachers make yourselves approachable.
 Be willing to help the kids and express that you are.
 If you see a kid struggling offer help because sometimes kids are to ashamed or scared to ask for help.